bkesterbyld/caring-amaranth/src/pages/general-enquiries.md

     background_color: none
   - type: form_section
     content: >-
-      ### Not Investing
+      ### Heads Up

-      Our fund is small and we're conserving resources for our existing companiesto get well into 2021.
+      Our fund is small and we're conserving investment resources for our existing companies to get well into 2021.
 However, we are happy to help founders with advice, consulting or any other way we can be helpful.

       ### Privacy